CamoNano/nanopyrs/README.md

 . . . but any other command can be implemented manually with the help of the `command` method of `nanopyrs::rpc::Rpc`, and various functions in `nanopyrs::rpc::util`.

+## Stealth Accounts

+Stealth account functionality is enabled by the `stealth` feature, which is **disabled by default**.

+Note that stealth accounts are a **custom, experimental, and non-standard feature** of this library, and are generally not supported by wallets or the wider Nano ecosystem.

 ## Shouldn't this be called 'nanors' since the 'py' in 'nanopy' means Python?

 Maybe, but the name "nanors" was taken :(